 A Processing instance is configured to run in the Author run mode because:

 The AEM Forms on JEE topologies recommended below are mainly for customers upgrading from LiveCycle or a previous version of AEM Forms on JEE.
 Adobe recommends using AEM Forms on OSGi for fresh installations.
 A fresh installation of AEM Forms on JEE only recommended for using Document Security and Process Management capabilities.

 AEM Forms customers planning to use only document services or document security capabilities can have a topology similar to the one displayed below.
 This topology recommends using a single instance of AEM Forms.
 You can also create a cluster or farm of AEM Forms servers, if necessary.
 This topology is recommended when most users programmatically access capabilities of AEM Forms server and intervention through the user interface is minimum.
 The topology is helpful in batch processing operations of document services.
 For example, using output service to create hundreds of non-editable PDF documents on daily basis.

-Although, AEM Forms allows you to set up and run all the functionalities from a single server, yet, you should do capacity planning, load balancing, and set up dedicated servers for specific capabilities in a production environment.
+Although, AEM Forms lets you set up and run all the functionalities from a single server, yet, you should do capacity planning, load balancing, and set up dedicated servers for specific capabilities in a production environment.
 For example, for an environment using the PDF Generator service to convert thousands of pages a day and add digital signatures to limit access to documents, set up separate AEM Forms servers for the PDF Generator service and digital signature capabilities.
 It helps provide optimum performance and scale the servers independent of each other.